 ISO 50001 sets out a very practical and useful 3 step process for planning energy management, which can help energy and environmental managers even if the full Standard is not being used.
 The 3 steps are to prepare ‘Planning Inputs’ which will provide information that can be used to inform the 2nd step, to ‘Plan’ the energy management.
 The 3rd and final step is to identify the ‘outputs’, which will include the actions to address all risks and opportunities associated with energy management.

 Inputs to the plan can be identified from gaining an understanding of the organisation and its context, as well as defining interested parties and their needs and expectations.
-The context of the organisation will set out the characteristics of the organisation (e.g. its structure, sites and processes carried out) against those elements identifying the issues associated to energy use that could apply.
+The context of the organisation will set out the characteristics of the organisation (e.g. its structure, sites and processes carried out) against those elements identifying the issues associated with energy use that could apply.
 Using a PESTLE type analysis is a useful approach.

 The interested parties will be defined from all persons and organisations with whom the organisation interacts in respect of energy use.
 These could be internal or external and could even extend to customers if the products manufactured or supplied use energy.